 - For items transiting using the postal network the shipper can elect to have duty calculated in one of two ways:

-- – A flat rate of 90% per line item, up from the previously announced 30%
+- – A flat rate of 54% per line item

 - The shipper can notify which method will be used, however all shipments must be then treated using the same method.
 Th shipper can change methods on a periodic basis – indicated as typically mothly, by prior notice to CBP of at least 24 hours.